leoloobeek/mfastealer/README.md

 target fatfingering their password, then clearing out the loginFile.txt file awaiting for another target to fall for the attack.

 ### mfastealer.exe
-Next, download either the mfastealer.exe binary from the Releases page or compile it to run on Windows.
-Running the binary should start a webserver listening on TCP port 3000.
+Next, download either the mfastealer.exe binary from the [Releases](https://github.com/leoloobeek/mfastealer/releases/) page or compile it to run on Windows.
+Running the binary should start a webserver listening on the provied port.
 This webserver is expecting to receive an HTTP POST request with `username`, `password`, and `secondPassword`.
 On the first set of credentials received, mfastealer.exe will write the credentials to loginFile.txt and to cred.log.
 All subsequent credentials received will just be written to cred.log for safe keeping.

+Example: `mfastealer.exe 3000`

 ### Phishing Page Setup
 The attacker will setup a phishing page with a form requesting the username, password, and second password (token, "push", etc.).